 The Beckman Institute Pilot Program is designed to increase the BI's flexibility and responsiveness to new directions and innovations from the Caltech community.
 Pilot projects are typically at early stages of development, and need support for an exploratory period during which their suitability as future Resource Centers or Facilities can be demonstrated (although other trajectories are possible as well).

-At present there are four projects operating under the Pilot Program (for a listing of previous Pilot projects, click here):
+At present there are two projects operating under the Pilot Program (for a listing of previous Pilot projects, click here):

-4. A Neurotechnology Center was approved by the BIXC as a Pilot project in 2015, under the leadership of Markus Meister, David Anderson and Michael Dickinson, to support neuroscience research programs at Caltech in the design, construction and maintenance of instrumentation, integration with computers, and development of data analysis methods.
-The process of staffing and equipping the new center is now underway.
+2. A Neurotechnology Center was established as a Pilot project in 2016, under the leadership of Markus Meister, David Anderson and Michael Dickinson, to support neuroscience research programs at Caltech in the design, construction and maintenance of instrumentation, integration with computers, and development of data analysis methods.
+Daniel Wagenaar is the Center's Director.

 Potential applicants for new Pilot projects are encouraged to consult with the BI Director, Prof. David Tirrell, the BI Administrator, Dr. Jay Labinger, and/or one or more member(s) of the BI Executive Committee, before preparing and submitting a proposal.
 Proposals that demonstrate potential synergy with existing Resource Center programs are welcome; information on current BI activities may be found elsewhere on this website.